Who can use this feature?

 We also recommend reading our Guide to making Qwil a success in your organisation which provides a full overview from getting stakeholders aligned, making Qwil your own, tips and best practices for the roll out and and to increase the level of interaction.

-Let's first explain what the relationship is between staff, clients (parents), and contact groups.
+Let's first explain what the relationship is between staff, clients (parents), and contact books.

 Replicating the classroom and activity model in Qwil Messenger

 Staff users are your internal users who provide services on behalf of your organisation.
 This will include teachers and administrative staff in a school.
-They automatically have access to each other but need to be in groups to see their colleagues on their contact list.
-They also can only see a client contact if they are in a group with them.
+They automatically have access to each other but need to be in contact books to see their colleagues on their contact list.
+They also can only see a client contact if they are in a contact book with them.

 Client users are the external users that you invite to use the system to be provided services from you.
 This is likely to be parents in a primary school.
-They must belong to at least one group to be added to the system.
-This group must also have at least one active Staff user in it.
+They must belong to at least one contact book to be added to the system.
+This contact book must also have at least one active Staff user in it.
 This means that the staff user must have accepted their invitation before the client records can be loaded.

-A Contact Group is a collection of users that enables visibility to each other via their contact lists.
-Both staff and clients can belong to many groups.
-In practice you will create at least one contact group per class (for example "Year1R") with all parents, but may also for activities for example a 1-to-1 music class with a music teacher and the parent ("Violin Peter Chan").
+A Contact Book is a collection of users that enables visibility to each other via their contact lists.
+Both staff and clients can belong to many contact books.
+In practice you will create at least one contact contact book per class (for example "Year1R") with all parents, but may also for activities for example a 1-to-1 music class with a music teacher and the parent ("Violin Peter Chan").
 Just like your coverage model, not all staff see all parents and not all parents can contact all staff.
 This is key for privacy.

 This is of course just for the setup in the system.
-Once a user starts a chat (we call Chat Threads), anyone can add other users in their Contact Group to the conversation.
+Once a user starts a chat (we call Chat Threads), anyone can add other users in their Contact Book to the conversation.

 - Year 1 (All parents, Teacher and admin staff)